 American Council on Education (ACE) Credit

 Saint Xavier University is a member of the American Council on Education (ACE).
 This membership allows adult students the opportunity to obtain academic credit from military and workplace training programs from organizations such as business and industry, labor unions, professional and voluntary associations, technical and business schools, professional training suppliers and government agencies.
-Students are billed a $200 evaluation and processing fee.
+These training organizations must be recognized by the American Council on Education (ACE) in order for the student to obtain credit.
+These credits do not apply toward the residency or entrance requirements, and they do not apply toward a student's grade-point average ACE transcripts are posted without charge.
 For more information, call the Graduate and Continuing Education office at 708-802-6200.

 Students may earn up to 27 college credits for designated courses through the college-level examination program (CLEP) or department challenge examinations.
 The University requires a score of 50 on each exam title.
 For information as to which course requirements can be satisfied through testing and for an examination schedule, students may check with the Office of Advising or visit College-Level Examination Program (CLEP).